 According to the Endangered Species Act (“ESA”), federal agencies are required to consult with Fish and Wildlife Service (“FWS”) or the National Marine Fisheries Service (“NMFS”) to ensure that federal actions will not jeopardize listed species.
 For example, when the Environmental Protection Agency (“EPA”) registers a new pesticide label or reviews a pesticide label for registration, it determines whether the pesticide “may affect” species listed under the ESA.
 If EPA concludes that a pesticide may affect any listed species, it is required to consult with either FWS or NMFS to ensure that listed species will not be jeopardized.
 The process by which EPA makes this determination is called a biological evaluation (“BE”).
-The process for creating the BE, in this situation, is outlined in the Federal Insecticide, Fungicide, and Rodenticide Act (“FIFRA”), the federal statute regulating pesticide regulation in the United States.
+The process for creating the BE, in this situation, is outlined in the Federal Insecticide, Fungicide, and Rodenticide Act (“FIFRA”), the federal statute regulating pesticide registration in the United States.

 In the past, EPA’s approach to assessing pesticide risks to endangered species has often resulted in extended litigation which has led to delays in pesticide registration.
 Pesticides are useful tools for farmers, and lengthy delays in registration can result in pest management problems.
 At the same time, ensuring the protection and recovery of endangered species are two important national goals that benefit agriculture.
 Assessing the effects of pesticides on endangered species in an accurate, but timely manner is important to the EPA as it seeks to make pest management tools available to farmers while also protecting vulnerable species.